Head and Shoulders Top Formation

 You should always remember that the head and shoulders pattern is not always validated.
 If a significant move up on high volume takes place during the verification phase, the whole pattern might be invalidated.
 This was ultimately the case in the example from our previous chart.

-Volume plays a significant role in the confirmation of a trend.
+Volume plays a significant role in the confirmation of a trend and this is particularly the case with gold and the rest of the precious metals market.
 In the head and shoulders top formation it is important to have the price decline below the neckline confirmed by high volume.
 Significant volume signals that there are a lot of sellers in the market, which means that supply and demand are moving in the directions our formation suggests.
 Volume may be used as a secondary indicator, to gauge the formation’s strength.

 Speaking of volume, please note that in our example volume was declining during rallies and rising during price declines, and thus the formation was quite reliable.
 Moreover, from early June on, all daily counter-trend rallies were seen on low volume levels, whereas declines were accompanied by high volume.
 This was a bearish sign.